pangtodd/RussellSite2/books/disappointed.md

 artist: Shannon Wheeler
 quote: The New York Times
 ---
-Mr. Russell and Mr. Wheeler have used irreverence to win an audience for what is actually a slyly empathetic retelling of Bible stories."
+"Mr. Russell and Mr. Wheeler have used irreverence to win an audience for what is actually a slyly empathetic retelling of Bible stories."